Orange-OpenSource/a11y-guidelines/mobile_EN/inputs/md/dev-ios.md

 </br><img alt="changed display with a rotor option" style="max-width: 1200px; height: auto; " src="./images/iOSdev/CustomRotor_2.png" />
 </br>The use of a custom rotor is definitely not a natural part of a mobile application, that's why its **functioning** and **purpose** must be **fully explained** to assist the user experience.
 </br></br>The main difference between a rotor option and a custom action or an adjustable element relies on the fact that it can be activated whatever the selected element.
-</br>However, if this selected element is adjustable or holds any custom actions, **its actions will prevail over those of the rotor**.
+</br>However, if the selected element is adjustable or holds any custom actions, **its actions will prevail over those of the rotor**.
 </br></br>Such a feature must be implemented with **caution** and according to **specific needs** whose only purpose should be to **improve and facilitate the user experience**.
 ### Links
 - [`UIAccessibilityCustomRotor`](https://developer.apple.com/documentation/uikit/uiaccessibilitycustomrotor)